with-code-example/golang-with-code-example/content/blog/how-to-use-sonarqube-with-golang.md

 ---
-title: How to Use Sonarqube in Go Project?
+title: 'How to Use Sonarqube in Go Project?'
-subtitle: Learn how to install and use sonarqube?
+subtitle: 'Learn how to install and use sonarqube?'
-description: Learn about soarqube, how to install sonarqube? and analyse your go code with sonarqube.
+description: 'Learn about soarqube, how to install sonarqube? and analyse your go code with sonarqube.'
 slug: how-to-use-sonarqube-with-golang
 tags: ['SonarQube', 'Code Quality', 'Continuous Integration', 'Golang', 'Static Code Analysis']
 date: 2023-08-04